 - Consult your pediatrician before using any sunscreen on your baby.
 If you do use a small amount of sunscreen on your baby, don't assume the child is well protected.

 - Make sure your child wears clothing that covers and protects sensitive skin.
 Use common sense; if you hold the fabric against your hand and it's so sheer that you can see through it, it probably doesn't offer enough protection.

 - Make sure your baby wears a hat that provides sufficient shade at all times.

 - Watch your baby carefully to make sure he or she doesn't show warning signs of sunburn or dehydration.
 These include fussiness, redness and excessive crying.

 - Hydrate!
-Give your baby formula, breast milk, or a small amount of water between feedings if you're out in the sun for more than a few minutes.
+Give your baby formula or breast milk if you're out in the sun for more than a few minutes.
 Don't forget to use a cooler to store the liquids.

 - Take note of how much your baby is urinating.
 If it's less than usual, it may be a sign of dehydration, and that more fluids are needed until the flow is back to normal.

-- Avoid sunscreens containing the insect repellant DEET on infants, particularly on their hands.
+- Avoid combination sunscreens containing insect repellants like DEET.
 Young children may lick their hands or put them in their mouths.
-According to AAP, DEET should not be used on infants less than 2 months old.
+According to the AAP, DEET should not be used on infants less than 2 months old.

 - If you do notice your baby is becoming sunburned, get out of the sun right away and apply cold compresses to the affected areas.

 This article appears on FDA's Consumer Updates page, which features the latest on all FDA-regulated products.